Demirer, Horton, Immorlica, Lucier, Shahidi (2026)

 Job hand-off

 Each step has a skill cost and a time cost for each mode of human (cMi, tMi) or AI-assisted (cAi, tAi) execution.
-These costs for AI-automated execution are zero. qi and tHi denote the AI's success probability and the (potential) hand-off time cost between workers.
+These costs for AI-automated execution are zero. di is the step's difficulty for AI; combined with the global AI quality α, it yields the success probability qi = αdi.
+Finally, tHi is the (potential) hand-off time cost between workers.

-Step cMi ($) tMi cAi ($) tAi qi tHi Mode
+Step cMi ($) tMi cAi ($) tAi di tHi Mode

 Derived Tasks

-Each Manual step becomes a manual task with its (cM, tM); consecutive Automated steps followed by an Augmented step form one AI chain task whose skill and time costs are the augmented step's (cA, tA) and whose success probability q is the product of the constituent steps' q values. tH is inherited from the task's last step.
+Each Manual step becomes a manual task with its (cM, tM); an Augmented step, alone or preceded by Automated steps, forms one AI chain task whose skill and time costs are the augmented step's (cA, tA) and whose success probability q is the product of the constituent steps' q values. the hand-off cost tH is inherited from the task's last step.

 Task c ($) t q tH Type